 Several prescription medications are used to treat eczema, but the most common are corticosteroid creams or ointments that help to control itching and allow the skin to heal.
-In order for it to penetrate into the skin, you should put it on after applying moisturizer.
-Other creams are designed to impact your immune system as a way to decrease your body’s inflammatory response.
-The important thing to remember with these creams is to avoid exposing the area to the sun.
+For it to penetrate the skin, you should put it on after applying moisturizer.
+Other creams are designed to impact your immune system to decrease your body’s inflammatory response.
+The critical thing to remember with these creams is to avoid exposing the area to the sun.
 If you develop an infection from scratching, your doctor will prescribe antibiotic cream or pills.
-There are corticosteroid pills that you can take to reduce inflammation, but these are usually reserved for severe cases of eczema due the side effects they can cause.
+You can take corticosteroid pills to reduce inflammation, but these are usually reserved for severe cases of eczema due to the side effects they can cause.

-If your eczema doesn’t go away with topical creams/ointments or comes back quickly, your doctor may recommend exposing the area to controlled amount of natural sunlight, artificial ultraviolet A (UVA) or narrow band ultraviolet B (UVB) either in addition to medications or alone.
+If your eczema doesn’t go away with topical creams/ointments or comes back quickly, your doctor may recommend exposing the area to a controlled amount of natural sunlight, artificial ultraviolet A (UVA), or narrow band ultraviolet B (UVB) either in addition to medications or alone.
 For severe eczema, you might need to place topical corticosteroid cream on the area and then wet bandages over the top.
 This is often done in a hospital setting for widespread lesions.
 For babies, it’s essential to identify anything that irritates their skin, avoid temperature extremes and lubricate their skin using bath oils, creams or ointments.